Mazha: Soundtrack

-The film's soundtrack contains 9 songs, all composed by Ravindran.
-Lyrics were by Bharathiyar, Kaithapram Damodaran Namboothiri, O. V. Usha, Yusuf Ali Kecheri and K. Jayakumar.
+The film's soundtrack contains nine songs composed by Ravindran.
+The lyrics were by Bharathiyar, Kaithapram Damodaran Namboothiri, O. V. Usha, Yusuf Ali Kecheri, and K. Jayakumar.

 Reception

 Despite positive reviews, the film was a commercial failure.

 According to Arun of The Indian Express, "it's due to the phenomenal success of Narasimham.
 Its massive success cast a gigantic shadow that devoured the entire Malayalam film industry.
 Well almost "The Narasimham hangover is terrifically strong and it has, at least for the moment, killed the prospects of good films.
 I don't see any other reason for the failure of well made female-oriented films like Mazha and Madhuranombarakkattu."